inmanta/inmanta-core/predictive_test_selection/README.md

         tag_set:
             - fqn: str -> the test case fully qualified name (used for computing test failure rate)
             - commit_hash: str -> ???
-            - dev_branch: Set[str] -> comma separated list of all dev branches this code change should go to
+            - dev_branch: str -> the dev branch this code change belongs to
         field_set:
             - failed_as_int: int -> denotes if this test failed for this code change
             - modification_count: List[int] -> counts the historic number of modifications made to the files for each